 Request for Assistance

-Every school has a Child Study Team that meets to assist classroom teachers in responding to students who are experiencing difficulties at school.
+Every school has a Multi-Tiered Systems of Support Team (MTSS) that meets to assist classroom teachers in responding to students who are experiencing difficulties at school.

 A request for this assistance may come from school staff, a family member, or the student.
-The Child Study Team develops, implements, and evaluates interventions designed to remedy the problem(s).
+The MTSS Team develops, implements, and evaluates interventions designed to remedy the problem(s).

-If a student continues to experience difficulties, the Child Study Team may request that a more in-depth evaluation be conducted by additional school personnel.
+If a student continues to experience difficulties, the MTSS Team may request that a more in-depth evaluation be conducted by additional school personnel.
 One of the purposes for this evaluation is to determine possible eligibility for special education services.
-However, referral for special education evaluation should occur only after alternatives have been tried and have been determined unsuccessful in the regular classroom.
+Referral for special education evaluation generally occurs after alternatives have been tried and have been determined unsuccessful in the regular classroom.

 Full and Individual Evaluation

-Evaluations generally assess intellect, achievement, learning styles, and social/emotional development.
+Comprehensive evaluations assess intellect, achievement, learning styles, social/emotional development and Speech/Language.
 Decisions are made with parents in a multi-disciplinary evaluation team meeting concerning eligibility.
 Students placed in a special education program are re-evaluated at least every three years.

-It is extremely important that parents participate in their child’s special education program and understand the procedures and information discussed.
-We encourage parents to present questions and concerns and to invite other participants according to their individual needs.
+Parents are an integral part of their child’s special education program and it is necessary that they understand the procedures and information discussed.
+We encourage parents to present questions and concerns and be actively engaged in the process.
 Various support and educational groups for parents/ students are available for those who wish to participate.

-Parents are always invited to visit programs recommended for their child.
-It is our goal to provide equal access to an opportunity to learn for every child.
+It is our goal to provide equal access and learning opportunities for every child.
 We encourage the support of parents and patrons in realizing this goal.

 Board Certified Behavior Analyst (BCBA) provides support for teachers and staff in responding to students who have challenging behaviors using Positive Behavior Support strategies.
 This includes conducting observations and Functional Behavior Assessments, writing Behavior Intervention Plans, and providing training.